abhmishr1/HIP/docs/how-to/stream_ordered_allocator.rst

 Trim pools
 ----------

 The memory allocator allows you to allocate and free memory in stream order.
-To control memory usage, the release threshold attribute can be set by ``hipMemPoolAttrReleaseThreshold``.
-This threshold specifies the amount of reserved memory in bytes that a pool should hold onto before attempting to release memory back to the operating system.
+To control memory usage, set the release threshold attribute using ``hipMemPoolAttrReleaseThreshold``.
+This threshold specifies the amount of reserved memory in bytes to hold onto.

 .. code-block:: cpp
     uint64_t threshold = UINT64_MAX;
     hipMemPoolSetAttribute(memPool, hipMemPoolAttrReleaseThreshold, &threshold);

-When more than the specified threshold of bytes of memory are held by the memory pool, the allocator will try to release memory back to the operating system during the next call to stream, event, or context synchronization.
+When the amount of memory held in the memory pool exceeds the threshold, the allocator tries to release memory back to the operating system during the next call to stream, event, or context synchronization.

-For a better performance, it may be a good practice to adjust the memory pool size with ``hipMemPoolTrimTo()``.
-It can be useful to reclaim memory from a memory pool that is larger than necessary, optimizing memory usage for your application.
+To improve performance, it is a good practice to adjust the memory pool size using ``hipMemPoolTrimTo()``.
+It helps to reclaim memory from an excessive memory pool, which optimizes memory usage for your application.

 .. code-block:: cpp